shinchiro/mpv-winbuild-cmake/README.md

 To build mpv for a second time:

-    ninja update
+    ninja update # perform git pull on all packages that used git

 After that, build mpv as usual:

     ninja mpv

-This will also build all packages that `mpv` depends on.

 ## Compiling with Clang